RandVid/RandVid/README.md

 # 👋 Hi, I'm Ilya!

 ## 🚀 About Me
-I'm a proud alumnus of Vilnius Lyceum.
-I have a passion for programming and have experience in several programming languages.
+I'm a proud alumnus of Vilnius Lyceum and a JetBrains Scholarship student of class 2027 at the SDT program at Constructor University, Bremen.

 ## 💻 Skills
-- 🐍 Python
+- 🐍 Python (incl.
+Django)
+- 🎮 C# (Unity)
 - ☕ Java

+## 📖 Education
+- 🎓 SDT Bachelor at Constructor University (2024-2027)
+- 🏫 Vilnius Lyceum IBDP (2022-2024)

+## 🌱 I’m currently learning
-- 🎮 C#
+- 🔵 C/C++

 ## 📫 Get in Touch
-You can reach me via email at [ilya.plisko1@gmail.com].
+You can reach me via email at [mcflymartin221@gmail.com](mailto:mcflymartin221@gmail.com).

 ---